brycepfrimmer/3350Project/README.md

 3350Project
 ===========

 Computerized Maintenance Management System application.
-Allows for companys with fleets of vehicles to input,
+Allows for companies with fleets of vehicles to input,
-	edit, track and remove vehicles in order to increase productivity and decrease vehicle downtime.
+	edit, track, and remove vehicles in order to increase productivity and decrease vehicle downtime.

 Folder structure: